Blood and Bone Marrow Transplant

-MUSC’s Pediatric Blood and Bone Marrow Transplant program is the only one in South Carolina.
-MUSC Children's Hospital provides specialized care for pediatric patients.
-In 1990, we performed the first pediatric bone marrow transplant, and we are certified by the Foundation for the Accreditation of Cellular Therapy (FACT).
-Our excellent standard of care and innovative therapeutic options offer hope to children throughout the state and the Southeast.
-Our program is ranked in the top third of all programs in the National Pediatric Blood and Marrow Transplant Consortium.
+The MUSC Children's Health Pediatric Blood and Bone Marrow Transplant Program is the only one in South Carolina.
+MUSC Children's Hospital provides specialized care for pediatric patients and is certified by the Foundation for the accreditation of Cellular Therapy (FACT).
+Our excellent standard of care and innovative therapeutic options offer hope to children throughout the state and Southeast.

-Our Pediatric Blood and Bone Marrow Transplant program provides curative therapy for a broad range of illnesses, including:
+Our Pediatric Blood and Bone Marrow Transplant program provides the potential for curative therapy for a broad range of diseases, including:

 - Aplastic anemia